Tribute highlights celebration of Wolf Pack students, athletically and academically.

-The Pack was 4-3 in dual meets and Steketee saw Mengjaio "Jojo" Mi become the first Nevada swimmer to compete in three events at the NCAA Championships since 2008.
+The Pack was 4-3 in dual meets in 2013 and Steketee saw Mengjaio Mi become the first Nevada swimmer to compete in three events at the NCAA Championships since 2008.
 Mi was the first Nevada swimmer to qualify for the event since 2009.

 In total, 45 of 54 individual races at the conference championships were lifetime records.
-Overall this season, 21 swimmers achieved lifetime records - often in multiple events.
+On the season, 21 swimmers achieved lifetime records - often in multiple events.

 On the academic side, she helped guide the Gamecock women's team to the highest team GPA in the nation in the fall of 2011 and saw the men's team turn in six semesters with a team GPA above 3.0.
 She was also actively involved in the athletics department, serving on several policy committees.